 - Find the OSMeta installation file on your computer and click on its name twice.
 This should initiate OSMeta installation on your Joomla site.

-- In a few seconds, you are going to get the message that the installation was successful.
+- In a few seconds, you are going to get the message saying that the installation was successful.

 Go to Components > OSMeta and see an overview of all metadata you have on your site.
 This is one single page that allows you to drill down and easily and quickly update meta titles and meta descriptions for all of your content.